Abhisheikh-G/ts-portfolio/posts/how-to-get-your-first-webdev-job.md

 requires knowledge of 10 different skills you've never heard of) you should still take the interview.
 It's going to be great experience and you'll learn a lot about what to say and not say, how to present yourself succinctly, and you'll gain insight into how you can improve.

-You should never looked at a failed interview as a bad thing.
+You should never look at a failed interview as a bad thing.
 It's just another chance to succeed.
 In essence, it's no different than dealing with an error in your console.
 You simply need to figure out where to improve and it will only be a matter of time.